zakzackr/til/object-oriented-programming/association/inheritance/polymorphism-dynamic-binding.md

 ```
 public class Main{
     public static void main(String[] args){
-        // a1, m1, and p1 are only accessible to methods defined in the Animal class.
+        // a1, m1, and p1 are Animal types, only accessible to methods defined in the Animal class.
         Animal a1 = new Animal();
         Animal m1 = new Mammal();
         Animal p1 = new Person();